IBM-Security/isam-ansible-collection/README.md

             * ansible_isam_username
             * ansible_isam_password
             * ansible_isam_port
+            * ansible_host -> this can be set to match inventory_hostname (necessary for recent versions of Ansible)
         - The variables do not need to be in an inventory file.
 You can define these variables any way you prefer.
 Including embedding them in playbooks and using vault variables